Scandinavian coastal conifer forests: Boreal rainforest

 Within this long area is a smaller area classified as boreal rainforest based on botanical criteria.
 Much of the original forests have been destroyed, but a total of 250 forested areas, most of them not very large, have been classified as boreal rainforest.
-They are located from 63°20'N in Snillfjord in Sør-Trøndelag county and north along the coast to 66°N in Rana in Nordland county, but restricted to areas with high humidity; often shielded from the sun most of the day.
+They are located from 63°20'N in Orkland Municipality in southern Trøndelag county and north along the coast to 66°N in Rana Municipality in Nordland county, but restricted to areas with high humidity; often shielded from the sun most of the day.
 Some inland locations are included; these are located in moist locations, often near waterfalls.
 This is the main area in Europe for boreal rainforest and Norway thus has a special responsibility for preservation.
 This coastal forest is mostly found at the lower elevations (below 200 m).

 Botanical criteria for boreal rainforest

 Due to the long history of human settlement (millennia) with agriculture and more recently forestry management, only fragments remain of the original forest.
 The boreal rainforests are made up mostly of Norway Spruce (Picea abies) but also included deciduous trees.
 Common Juniper (Juniperus communis) is also common.
 There is a rich understory of mosses and ferns.
 However, the most distinguishing feature is the diversity of lichens, some of which are endemic for this forest, or have their only location in Europe here (they are often found on the northwest coast of North America).
 Approximately 15 of the most rare or typical species of lichens have been named Trøndelagselementet (named after the Trøndelag region).
 Pseudocyphella crocata, Pannaria ahlneri and Erioderma padicellatum and Lobaria halli are examples of lichens.
 More than 60 unique species of lichen and moss can be found in the area.

 There are two subtypes of this rainforest; the Namdalen type and the Brønnøy/Fosen type.
 There are also broadleaf trees scattered in this forest, especially in the Brønnøy/Fosen type.
 Broadleaf trees include birch (Silver Birch Betula pendula and Downy Birch Betula pubescens), European Rowan (Sorbus aucuparia), Aspen (Populus tremula), Goat Willow (Salix caprea), and Grey Alder (Alnus incana).
 Rarer species are Wych Elm (Ulmus glabra), Common Hazel (Corylus avellana) and Black Alder (Alnus glutinosa) (the latter only in the southern part of the area).